upspring/neo4j_model.cr/README.md

-# neo4j_model
+# neo4j_model.cr

-Current status: Very rough, do not use (yet?).
-Also note that I am very new to Crystal (coming over from Ruby).
+Current status: Feel free to try, but do not use in production.
+I am very new to Crystal (coming over from Ruby).

 The goal for now is to layer just enough property and association functionality on top of [neo4j.cr](https://github.com/jgaskins/neo4j.cr) so that I can build a simple PoC app that talks to an existing database.

 Implemented so far:

-* Map Crystal properties to Neo4J node properties
+* map Crystal properties to Neo4j node properties
-* find, where (greatly simplified, exact attribute matches only)
+* timestamps: sets created_at property on create and updated_at property on save (if present)
 * new, save, reload
-* sets created_at property on create and updated_at property on save (if present)
-* simple associations (has_one, has_many, belongs_to, belongs_to_many) - NOTE: read-only at present
+* find, where (greatly simplified, exact matches only), limit, order
+* for convenience: find_by, find_or_initialize_by, find_or_create_by
 * query proxy to allow method chaining (query is not executed until you try to access a record)
+* simple associations (has_one, has_many, belongs_to, belongs_to_many) - writable (all nodes must be persisted first)
+* before_save/after_save callbacks (more coming) - note: callbacks must return true to continue

-The association types do assume/impose a convention on the relationship direction, but I find it easier to think of relationships this way, rather than stick with Neo4j's required yet meaningless direction (the way ActiveNode does with the :in/:out parameter).
+The provided association types do assume/impose a convention on the relationship direction, but I find it easier to think of relationships this way, rather than stick with Neo4j's required yet meaningless direction (the way ActiveNode does with the :in/:out parameter).

 ## Installation